u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 # u-blox ODIN-W2 Wi-Fi and Bluetooth drivers

-This is a pre-compiled binary module including u-blox Wi-Fi and Bluetooth drivers for [mbed OS](https://mbed.com).
+This is a pre-compiled binary module including u-blox Wi-Fi and Bluetooth drivers for [Arm Mbed OS](https://mbed.com).

 The binary is intended for and can only be run on a u-blox ODIN-W2 module.

 Please note that this document is not intended as a complete system description.
 It is intended to be an overview and for details the header files must be used.

 There are two levels of the API, one C++ API and one lower level C API.
-It is highly recommended to use the C++ interface as this is the intended way ARM mbed should be used.
-The C API is provided to be able to support the mbed C++ classes and might be used by the application until such classes exist.
+It is highly recommended to use the C++ interface as this is the intended way Arm Mbed should be used.
+The C API is provided to be able to support the Mbed C++ classes and might be used by the application until such classes exist.
 Currently there is support for the Wi-Fi station via the OdinWiFiInterface class.

 If the C API is used please note that this interface is subject to change and it is highly recommended to migrate to the C++ API once it is available.
 The C API is considered as experimental.